datovy-edam/Edam.UI.Common.Console/Edam.UI.Common/ReadMe.md

 ## Identity Management and Services

-As shown in the previous section the Login process gets intiated as the last step of the `NavigationControl` constructure by calling the `ApplicationHelper.SetMenuOption` method.
+As shown in the previous section the Login process gets initiated as the last step of the `NavigationControl` constructure by calling the `ApplicationHelper.SetMenuOption` method.
 The identity and management services are assumed to allow fully disconnected applications and therefore as a minimum a local Sqlite database is used to store